Burnie: Sport

 Rugby union is also played in Burnie.
 The local club is the Burnie Rugby Union Club.
 They are the current Tasmanian Rugby Union Statewide Division Two Premiers and were promoted to the Statewide First Division for the 2008 season.

 Soccer is also represented in Burnie, with Burnie United FC having four teams compete in the northern premier league; the women's team, under 18 team, reserve team and division one team.
 They also have youth sides in the under 14 and under 16 competitions.
 Their ground is located in Montello, Tasmania.

 Burnie hosts an ATP Challenger Tour tennis event, the Burnie International, during the week following the Australian Open.

 Athletics events include the annual Burnie Gift and Burnie Ten.

 Archery is also represented in Burnie, with Burnie Bowmen Archery Club.
 They were founded in 1958 and have influenced the development of archery along the northwest coast of Tasmania.
 Its first target championship was held in 1959.
 In 1972 Burnie Bowmen Archery Club was given the honor of holding the first national championships to be held outside of a capital city.
 In 2017 Burnie Bowmen Archery club hosted Archery for the XVI Australian Masters Games.
 In 2020 and 2021 they were to host the National Youth Archery Championships and National Archery Championships, but due to COVID-19 these events were cancelled.
 Presently, Target and Clout shoots are conducted at Parklands High School Oval in Romaine, Burnie.
 Indoor is conducted at the Upper Burnie Memorial Hall.
 Field is conducted at the Blythe Scout Camp at Heybridge.

 Media

 The Advocate newspaper was established in 1890 servicing the North West region.
 The mailroom is located in Burnie whilst the local press operations ceased in mid-2008 and were relocated to Launceston.

-Burnie has access to the ABC, SBS, WIN, Seven Tasmania and 10 stations as well as all new free to air television stations.
+Burnie has access to ABC, SBS, WIN, Seven, and 10 stations as well as all new free to air television stations.

 There are two commercial radio stations, 7BU at 100.9 MHz on the FM band and Sea FM on 101.7 on the FM band.
 Many Melbourne radio stations can be received in Burnie.